 After the surgery you may have swelling of the cheeks and jaw.
 It may be hard to eat certain foods.
 Follow your dentist's or surgeon's instructions carefully for the best recovery.
 Complications of surgery are rare, but do occur.

 An impacted tooth may not bother you or affect nearby teeth.
 In this case, you won't need immediate treatment.
 However, your dentist probably will recommend that the tooth be taken out to avoid future problems.

 Many people have all four of their wisdom teeth taken out at once.
 Sometimes this surgery is done before the teeth have started coming in.
 This prevents future problems.
-This usually is done in an oral and maxillofacial surgeon's office with sedation and local anesthesia.
+These extractions usually are done in an oral surgeon's office with sedation and local anesthesia.
 Often, it is better to have your wisdom teeth taken out before you turn 21.
 The surgery usually is less complicated.
 The tissue and bone also heal better.